thesourcerer8/novena-debian-installer/README.md

 If you want to mount the microsd card boot sector, comment the boot line in /etc/fstab and add this line:

   /dev/disk/by-path/platform-2198000.usdhc-part1        /boot        vfat    defaults        2    2

+If you are not going to run a GUI, you can run the following command to remove uneeded novena packages:

+  apt-get remove novena-eeprom-gui pulseaudio-novena xorg-novena ntpdate kosagi-repo libdrm-armada-dev libdrm-armada2 libdrm-armada2-dbg xserver-xorg-video-armada xserver-xorg-video-armada-dbg xserver-xorg-video-armada-etnaviv linux-image-novena

 Also note, if you are installing a new SSD (from http://www.kosagi.com/w/index.php?title=Novena_Main_Page):
 If the *rootfs_ssd* flag is set in the EEPROM, then the root parameter is set to **PARTUUID=4e6f7653-03**.
 If the *rootfs_ssd* flag is not set, or if booting into recovery mode, then the root parameter is set to **PARTUUID=4e6f764d-03**.
 This means that you should set your disk up such that the root partition is partition 3 (i.e. /dev/sda3), and set your disk ID correctly.
 To set the diskid, run fdisk on the disk, then go into Expert mode ('x'), then: